EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

     "ricardian_clauses": [
         {
             "id": "Data Storage",
-            "body": "---\nspec-version: 0.0.1\ntitle: General data Storage\nsummary: This smart contract will store data added by the user.
+            "body": "---\nspec-version: 0.0.1\ntitle: General data Storage\nsummary: This smart contract stores data added by the user.
 The user verifies they are happy for this data to be stored.\nicon:"
         },
         {
             "id": "Data Usage",
-            "body": "---\nspec-version: 0.0.1\ntitle: General data Use\nsummary: This smart contract will store user data.
-The smart contract will not use the stored data for any purpose outside store and delete \nicon:"
+            "body": "---\nspec-version: 0.0.1\ntitle: General data Use\nsummary: This smart contract stores user data.
+The smart contract does not use the stored data for any purpose outside store and delete \nicon:"
         },
         {
             "id": "Data Ownership",